sa-patterson/sa-patterson/README.md

 ![](https://img.shields.io/badge/Tools-Tensorflow-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=759e80)
 ![](https://img.shields.io/badge/Tools-Angular-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=759e80)

-I'm interested in a lot of different technologies from data to web to devops and security and open to contibuting to projects that could use my Python skill or experience.
+I'm interested in a lot of different technologies from data to web to devops and security.
+As a long time Linux user and open source enthusiast I am also open to contibute to projects relevant to my skills and/or experience.

 <!--